Become career ready with an interdisciplinary social science degree

 Internship

-Students may take between 9 and 16 credits to complete this ACE.
-Students may select from over 750 sites in the Civic Engagement database.
-This learning opportunity should parallel the student’s concentration and help him/her to gain experience, skills, and knowledge of how systems work and how to develop contacts in a given field.
+Students may take between nine (9) and sixteen (16) credits to complete this ACE.
+Students may select from over seven hundred and fifty (750) sites in the Civic Engagement database.
+This learning opportunity should parallel the student’s concentration and help them to gain experience, skills, and knowledge of how systems work and how to develop contacts in a given field.

 Thesis

-Students may take between 9 and 16 credits to complete this ACE.
-The thesis should build on the work the student has done in the ASCS major and his/her chosen concentration.
+Students may take between nine (9) and sixteen (16) credits to complete this ACE.
+The thesis should build on work the student has done in the ASCS major and their chosen concentration.
 This academic work should prepare them for graduate study in disciplines that have been incorporated into their concentration.

 Study Abroad

-Students will typically take 15–16 credits to complete a study abroad experience.
-While studying in a foreign society and culture is important, the primary focus is to take courses from the new institution that will help the student to develop his/her areas of interest as it relates to the major.
-In short, there needs to be an integrated social science experience that drives the study abroad learning as well as the opportunity to explore a new society and culture for this to be a successful experience.
+Students will typically take fifteen (15) to sixteen (16) credits to complete a study abroad experience.
+While studying in a foreign society and culture is important, the primary focus is to take courses from the new institution that will help the student develop their areas of interest as they relate to the major.
+In short, there needs to be an integrated social science experience that drives the study abroad learning and the opportunity to explore a new society and culture for this to be a successful experience.
 All study abroad experiences should first be cleared with the Academic Director, to see if they qualify to meet the requirement for the Capstone.

 Applied Concentration

-There are three concentrations in the ASCS major: Health, Medicine, and Society; Society, Human Services, and Community; and Law, Crime, and Society.
+There are three (3) concentrations in the ASCS major: Health, Medicine, and Society; Society, Human Services, and Community; and Law, Crime, and Society.
 As soon as possible after arriving at UNE students should declare their major.
-By the end of their second-year students should declare their concentration.
+By the end of their second year, students should declare their concentration.
 There are no required courses in any concentration.
-In each concentration students, in consultation with their advisor, choose four courses from a variety of disciplines that will help them build foundations, skills, and develop expertise in their chosen concentration.
+In each concentration students, in consultation with their advisor, select four (4) courses from a variety of disciplines that will help them build foundations, skills, and develop expertise in their chosen concentration.

 Health, Medicine, and Society